 The College has a presence in 49 states, D.C., Virgin Islands and Puerto Rico in addition to 69 foreign countries.
-Primary markets include: South Carolina, North Carolina, Georgia, Virginia, Maryland and New Jersey, and Ohio.
-Secondary markets include: Pennsylvania, New York, Massachusetts, and Florida.
+Primary markets (defined by greater than 450 applicants) include: South Carolina, North Carolina, Georgia, Virginia, Maryland and New Jersey, and Ohio.
+Secondary markets (defined as greater than 200 applicants) include: Pennsylvania, New York, Massachusetts, and Florida.